-Google’s mobile wallet technology, Android Pay, is available on all NFC-enabled devices that run Android version 4.4 or later.
-To use Android Pay, customers just open the app on their phone (which requires the user to have a secure lock screen) and complete the transaction by holding their device over the payment reader.
+Google’s mobile wallet technology, Google Pay, is available on all NFC-enabled devices that run Android version 4.4 or later.
+To use Google Pay, customers just open the app on their phone (which requires the user to have a secure lock screen) and complete the transaction by holding their device over the payment reader.

 To use Samsung Pay, customers open the app and then hold their device over the point-of-sale terminal.
 This technology is available on Galaxy phones starting with the Galaxy Note 5 through the Galaxy S20 Ultra.
 It is also available on the Galaxy Watch, Gear S2, Gear S3 and Sport.

 These three payment methods offer a contactless way to pay using the customers’ digital wallet and device’s face or touch ID.